taha1048/Data-Cleaning-Transformation/README.md

 | 65611 | 2022.0 | 2021.0 |
 | 65612 | 2022.0 | 2021.0 |

-so i dropped the 'posted_date' column as i'm only interested in years, also deleted rows where
+so i dropped the 'posted_date' column as i'm only interested in years, rows where

-the 'year' = 2022, and missing years from the data as it presented almost 0 percent of the column.
+the 'year' = 2022, and missing years from the data as it presented almost 0 percent of the column (0.28%).

     # dropping year 2022 and null years
     df = df[df['year'] != 2022]